nkshankarlfn/ocloud/README.md

-This project will explore open source implementation of the O-RAN O-cloud in alignment with industry trends.
+This project will explore open source implementation of the O-RAN O-Cloud and SMO Cloud Orchestration in alignment with LF/LFN projects, and develop enhancements.